Bridgeland Stability on Threefolds -- Some Wall Crossings: Constructions and Basic Properties

 If $\AA = P((0,1])$ is the corresponding heart, then we could have equivalently defined a Bridgeland stability condition by the property $Z(E) \neq 0$ for all non zero $E \in \AA$.
 Note that in this situation choosing the heart to be $P((0,1])$ instead of $P((\phi - 1,\phi])$ for any $\phi \in \mathbb{R}$ is arbitrary and any other choice works just as well.
-In some very special cases it is possible to choose $\phi$ such that the corresponding heart is equivalent to the category of representations of a quiver with relations.
+In some very special cases it is possible to choose $\phi$ such that the corresponding heart is equivalent to the category of In order to have any hope of actually computing wall-crossing behavior, it is necessary for walls in Bridgeland stability to be somewhat reasonably behaved.
+The following result due to \cite[Section 9]{Bri08} is a major step towards that.representations of a quiver with relations.
 This will be particularly useful in the case of $\P^3$.

 \begin{thm}[{\cite[Section 7]{Bri07}}] The map $(\AA,Z) \mapsto Z$ from $\Stab(X,v)$ to $\Hom(\Gamma, \C)$ is a local homeomorphism.
 In particular, $\Stab(X,v)$ is a complex manifold. \end{thm}